Coronavirus Scam Alert

-Below are some examples of the types of scams you should be on the lookout for:
+Below are some additional examples of the types of scams you should be on the lookout for:

-- The FCC has received reports of scam and hoax text message campaigns and scam robocalls offering free home testing kits, promoting bogus cures, selling health insurance, and preying on virus-related fears.
-Be cautious if you are being pressured to share any information or make a payment immediately.
+- Scam and hoax text message campaigns and robocalls offering free home testing kits, promoting bogus cures, selling health insurance, and preying on virus-related fears.
+Be cautious if you are pressured to share any information or make an immediate payment.
 For more information, please visit the FCC’s COVID-19 Consumer Warnings and Safety Tips webpage.

 - Government stimulus check scams are already starting to appear.
 No government agency will ask you to pay anything up front to collect the money (no fees, no charges).
 Further, the government will not call to ask for your Social Security number nor your bank account number.
 Visit the FTC website for more details.